yugandhar99/jenkins-argocd-vault-devsecops/README.md

-# Jenki ns CI/CD with ArgoCD, Vault, SonarQube and Trivy
+# Jenkins CI/CD with ArgoCD, Vault, SonarQube and Trivy

 > **Stage 11 of 12 — Career Progression Project**
 > Portfolio project by **Yugandhar Ethamukkala**.